 | Waterloo | ~30 min | Very good |

-How many GB to get for your getaway
+How many GB to take for your getaway

-Brussels is usually visited in 2 to 4 days, so data calculation is simple.
-With typical tourist usage (constant maps, social media, photos, and a few video calls), these figures are more than enough:
+Brussels is usually visited in 2 to 4 days, so calculating data is simple.
+With typical tourist use —constant maps, social media, photos, and some video calls— these figures are more than enough:

 - 5 GB: three or four-day getaway uploading stories and browsing daily.

-- 10 GB: if you do some remote work, make long video calls, or share your hotspot.
+- 10 GB: if you work remotely, make long video calls, or share your hotspot with someone else.

 Tip: download offline maps of Brussels and Bruges before you leave.
-Although coverage is good, this saves data and allows you to navigate even if you lose signal on the metro or in a museum.
+Although coverage is good, this saves data and allows you to navigate even if you lose signal for a moment on the subway or in a museum.

 Brussels city or all of Belgium

 There are no "Brussels-only" eSIMs: what you buy is a Belgium eSIM that covers the entire country, including the capital.
-This is precisely the practical option, because almost no one goes to Brussels without escaping to Bruges or Ghent, and with the same plan, you have internet throughout the country.
+This is precisely the practical option, because almost no one goes to Brussels without also visiting Bruges or Ghent, and with the same plan, you have internet throughout the territory without reconfiguring anything.

 How to activate your eSIM before flying

-The beauty of eSIM is that you can get everything sorted from your couch.
-You buy the Belgium plan, receive a QR code, scan it with WiFi at home, and install the profile without activating it yet.
-When you arrive in Brussels, you activate the data for that eSIM and connect to the Belgian network in seconds, without looking for stores or changing cards.
+The beauty of eSIM is that everything can be resolved from your sofa.
+You buy the Belgium plan, receive a QR code, scan it with Wi-Fi at home, and install the profile without activating it yet.
+When you arrive in Brussels, you activate the eSIM data and connect to the Belgian network in seconds, without looking for stores or changing physical cards.

 Do I need an eSIM if my plan includes EU roaming?

-It's not essential, because Belgium is in the European Union, and your EU roaming should work.
-An eSIM is useful if your plan has limited roaming data, if you want to reserve your Spanish SIM for calls, or if you need more GB.
-If you are coming from outside the EU, then yes, it's advisable.
+It's not essential, because Belgium is in the European Union and your EU roaming should work.
+An eSIM is useful if your plan has limited roaming data, a fair use policy that restricts you, if you want to keep your Spanish SIM for calls, or if you need more GB.
+If you are coming from outside the EU, then it is advisable.

 Does the eSIM work as soon as I land in Brussels?